alexUXUI/Comparing-Federation-Implementations/README.md

 #### Sharing Strategy

-Native Federation provides a straightforward sharing strategy through the `shareAll` helper with configurable options: `singleton`, `strictVersion`, `requiredVersion`, `includeSecondaries`, and `skip`
+Native Federation provides a straightforward sharing strategy through the `shareAll` helper with configurable options: `singleton`, `strictVersion`, `requiredVersion`, `includeSecondaries`, and `skip`.
+It uses a single global scope through the browser's module system, with share scope configuration determined at build time.

-Module Federation offers similar capabilities through its container-based architecture, with additional configuration options for advanced sharing scenarios.
+Module Federation offers multiple share scopes with granular control over dependency visibility through its container-based architecture.
+Share scopes in Module Federation are a powerful concept that provides:

+1. **Runtime Configuration**
+   - Dynamic registration of shared dependencies
+   - Ability to modify share scope configuration after initialization
+   - Support for multiple independent share scopes

+2. **State Management**
+   - Scope-specific state isolation
+   - Singleton management across micro-frontends
+   - Versioned state containers

+3. **Dependency Isolation**
+   - Separate share scopes for different parts of the application
+   - Version conflict resolution within each scope
+   - Independent upgrade paths for shared dependencies

+Native Federation, in contrast, relies on the browser's global module system, which means:

+1. **Single Global Scope**
+   - All shared dependencies exist in one global namespace
+   - No built-in support for multiple share scopes
+   - Share scope configuration is determined at build time

+2. **Limited State Management**
+   - Manual implementation required for state isolation
+   - No built-in singleton management
+   - Global state must be managed through custom solutions

+This difference in sharing strategy has significant implications:

+- Module Federation enables independent micro-frontends with isolated dependencies, A/B testing different versions of shared libraries, and gradual migration strategies
+- Native Federation's global scope provides simpler setup but requires careful coordination between teams and has limited options for dependency isolation

 ### 2.b) Module Integration Step